CVE-2023-34998

 CVE-2023-34998 is a high-severity Cleartext Transmission of Sensitive Information (CWE-319) vulnerability in Openautomationsoftware Oas Platform.
 Its CVSS base score is 8.1 (High).

-Operationally, ranked at the 1.1th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Network Sniffing (T1040); ranked in the top 36% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.

 EU & UK References